From BR Bullpen

 Biographical Information

 Billy Shantz served in the Navy during World War II and had worked apprenticeship training as a machinist for SKF before being signed along with his brother Bobby by the Philadelphia Athletics in 1948.
 He played first at Kewanee (IL) in the Class C Central Association.
 He was a catcher for 131 major league games for the Athletics in 1954, the Kansas City Athletics in 1955 and the New York Yankees in 1960.
 When Billy wound up his time in the major leagues, he had hit for a .257 average and fielded his catchers position at a .984 percentage.
+He also threw out 57 percent of prospective base-stealers during his limited 3-year ML career -- an amazing statistic for any catcher.

 Billy spent 14 seasons (1948-1966) in the minor leagues and six of those came before his term with the Philadelphia Athletics in 1954.
 Four of those years (1949-1952) were spent with the Lincoln A's of the class A Western League, where he hovered around the .240 hitting mark.
 After his 1955 term with the Kansas City Athletics he would spend the majority of his time with the Richmond Virginians of the International League.
 Billy finished up his playing time in 1962 with a minor league career average of .242 while appearing in 1,182 games.
 Billy also showed a fine .991 percentage while fielding the catcher's spot.